kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Digression: Hello computer <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

-If I don't have speech recognition to my disposition, I feel like crippled.
+If I don't have speech recognition at my disposition, I feel like crippled.
 I use speech recognition on my notebook just the same when travelling.
 Traveling kills lots of time for nothing.

 When I was traveling a lot, I used to dictate into my notebook on the plane, on the train, on the bus, waiting in the lobby, just about everywhere when I had some time to do some work.
 Nowadays nobody cares if somebody is talking to his smartphone, but even then people hardly took notice.
 Never anybody asked me what I was doing.